officelearn/azure-docs.sv-se/articles/role-based-access-control/tutorial-custom-role-cli.md

 ---
-title: Självstudie – Skapa en anpassad roll för Azure-resurser med Azure CLI | Microsoft Docs
+title: Tutorial - Create a custom role for Azure resources using Azure CLI
-description: Kom igång med att skapa en anpassad roll för Azure-resurser med Azure CLI.
+description: Get started creating a custom role for Azure resources using Azure CLI in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon